toddcf/pielcanela2/README.md

 2. Email Form:
   1. Add labels, but maybe don't display them.
 (For ADA purposes only.)
   2. Improve the styling.
+  3. Fix styling of SUBMIT button.
-  3. Link to actual email system and test it.
+  4. Link to actual email system and test it.
 (Must deploy in order to test.)
 3. Add link to client forms page with separate PDFs (once that page is created).

 ### Footer